 If you’ve decided on Upstart, make sure you watch out for the fees and penalties.
 While the loan products are good, Upstart tends to charge some of the highest fees and penalties in the industry.

-This includes an origination fee between zero and eight percent, which is much higher than other lenders.
+This includes an origination fee between zero and eight percent, which is much higher than other lenders (Prosper, for example).
 This amount is actually deducted from the loan, as well, so if you are not prepared, you could be caught off guard.

 Remember to request the amount you need, less fees.
 Additionally, Upstart charges a 5% past due fee and a $15 returned check fee.